 Why Is My Dog Reactive?

-Dogs can exhibit reactive behavior towards objects, people or other dogs for many reasons:
+The primary reasons dogs exhibit reactive behavior towards objects, people or other dogs are:

 Dogs repeat behaviors that lead to positive consequences, be that the avoidance of something unpleasant or the acquisition of something awesome.
 Dogs DO NOT do things out of spite–they DO NOT work against their own self-interest.